solvip/icelandic_holidays/README.md

 # icelandic_holidays

-A Python library written to determine if a day is a holiday or a business day.
+A Python library written to determine if a day is an Icelandic holiday or a business day.

 ## Usage